ortogonal/ortogonal.github.io/_posts/2020-03-04-smart-pointers.md

 ```cpp
 ObjectType *type = new ObjectType();
 ```
-The porn filters now a days are so sophisticated that the can find naked pointer!
+The porn filters now a days are so sophisticated that the can find naked pointers!
 Wow!

 ## No that did not happen - it's just a start of the article
 But one thing that happen was that I realize that many still uses naked pointer in C++.
 Why?
 Well maybe simply because they don't know of `std::unique_ptr<>`, `std::shared_ptr<>` and `std::weak_ptr<>` (not covered in this article)?